AI in Software Testing

 But what if you actually can?

-Our customers have been using these features to dramatically improve their QA testing and have already run over 100 million tests on the testrigor.com platform!
-That’s millions of QA hours not wasted on mundane repetitive tasks, which were instead allocated toward higher value testing activities.
+Our customers have been leveraging these advanced features to dramatically boost their QA testing efficiency.
+They've already run over 100 million tests on the testrigor.com platform!
+This translates to millions of QA hours that were saved from being consumed by mundane, repetitive tasks.
+These valuable hours were instead reallocated to more strategic testing activities, leading to improved quality outcomes.

 AI in Software Test Automation